Information about how LKAB processes personal data

 - If the personal data relates to a child and has been collected in connection with the child creating a profile on a social network.

-There are exemptions from the right to erasure and the obligation to inform others, where this is necessary in order to safeguard other important rights such as the right to freedom of expression and information, for compliance with a legal obligation, for the performance of a task carried out in the public interest or in the exercise of official authority.
+Exemptions from the right to erasure and the obligation to inform others may, in some cases, apply where this is necessary in order to safeguard other important rights (such as the right to freedom of expression and information) or if it is necessary to enable us to fulfil a legal obligation.

-Former employees cannot request to be forgotten if LKAB is required to retain the personal data in order to comply with a legal obligation.
-Should a request for erasure be submitted, a dialogue must take place between LKAB as controller and you requesting the erasure of personal data.
+Should a request for erasure be submitted, a dialogue must take place between LKAB as controller and you as the person requesting erasure.

 Right to restriction of processing

-In some cases, you have the right to require the processing of your personal data to be restricted.
-This means that the data is marked so that from now on it can only be processed for certain specified purposes.
+In some cases, you have the right to require the processing of your personal data to be limited to certain specific purposes only.

 Right to object to the processing

 You have the right, in certain cases, to object to our processing of your personal data.
-The right to object applies when personal data is processed for the performance of a task carried out in the public interest or in the exercise of official authority or on the basis of legitimate interest.
+The right to object applies when personal data is processed on the basis of a balance of interests.

-If you object to the processing in such cases, we may only continue to process the data where we are able to demonstrate compelling legitimate grounds for the processing of the data which override your interests, rights and freedoms or where the processing takes place for the establishment, exercise or defence of legal claims.
+If you object to the processing, we may only continue to process the data where we are able to demonstrate compelling legitimate grounds for the processing of the data which override your interests, rights and freedoms or where the processing takes place for the establishment, exercise or defence of legal claims.

 You always have the right to object to your personal data being used for the purposes of direct marketing.
 Such objection may be made at any time.
 If an objection is made to processing for direct marketing purposes, your personal data may no longer be processed for such purposes.

-Right of data portability (the right to have personal data transmitted to another enterprise)
+Right to data portability (the right to transfer personal data)

 If you have provided your personal data to us, you have the right, in certain cases, to obtain and use your personal data elsewhere (right to data portability).
 A prerequisite for this is that your personal data is processed on the basis of consent or for the performance of a contract.
 This right applies only to such personal data that you have provided to us.